 You will receive blog posts that read like a press release

-Make sure you are hiring influencers who can create high quality content that authentically promotes your brand in a style that fits into the organic feel of their platforms.
-Check out past sponsored work from the influencers on your list.
-Does it feel authentic?
-Are you moved?
+Make sure you are hiring influencers who can create high-quality content that authentically promotes your brand in a style that fits into the organic feel of their platforms.
+The great thing about working with influencers is that they have the ability to translate your brand messaging into a relatable and authentic story that draws readers in.
+That said, it is important to check out past sponsored work from the influencers on your list to ensure that their voice is a good match for your brand.

 You may work with folks who don’t have a good work ethic